guidance-ai/jsonschemabench/maskbench/README.md

 The schema instances were generated using the Meta Llama 3.1 70B instruct model.
 The output was constrained to produce valid JSON, though not strictly conforming to the schema.
 For valid instances, the model was further prompted to modify them into invalid ones.

-Prompts for invalid instances were adjusted to emphasize specific schema features (e.g., `maxItems` or `pattern`), while some instances were generated without such focus.
+Prompts for invalid instances were adjusted to emphasize specific schema features (e.g., `maxItems`, `pattern`, `minLength`, `if` etc.), while some instances were generated without such focus.
 The data generation scripts are located in the `creation/` folder.

 Both valid and invalid instances were validated using Python and Rust jsonschema libraries.